Entropy-based random quantum states: Generating BKM states

 \section{Generating BKM states}

 \

-In this section we will prove that the random state generation described by Steps A-C in the main text correctly samples density matrices according to the BKM ensemble~\eqref{eq:measure}.
-Let $X$ be a lower triangular complex matrix sampled according to the prescription in Step A of the main text and let $\{s_1,\cdots . s_N\}$ denote its singular values.
+In this section we will prove that the random state generation described by the algorithm in Theorem~\ref{thm:algo} from the main text correctly samples density matrices according to the BKM ensemble~\eqref{eq:measure}.
+Let $X$ be a lower triangular complex matrix sampled according to the prescription in Step A of the main text and let $\{s_1,\cdots . s_N\}$ denote its squared singular values.
 We may then construct a hermitian matrix

 with $V$ some arbitrary unitary matrix.
 By Theorem 2 of \cite{cheliotis2018triangular}, the singular values are distributed according to the Muttalib-Borodin ensemble

 As stated in the main text, this corresponds to the parameter choice $\alpha=-1/2$ and $\theta=0$ of the more general ensemble $P_{\theta,\alpha}(\vec{r})$ defined in~\eqref{eq:MB}.
 If we consider the full process Step A to C, we form the density matrix